 In the song “Destroy Tokyo,” the band sings about a certain Japanese city that never seems to be able to recover from one monster attack before it gets hit with another.
 “The Hills Have Eyes” is about going into the desert and feeling like you’re being watched from all directions.
 And then “Death Race 2000” is about being in a race to the ultimate finish.

-The “Requiem” album from 800 Octane is like looking through a horror fan’s DVD collection.
+The Requiem album from 800 Octane is like looking through a horror fan’s DVD collection, except in musical form.
+The songs all create little vignettes that all happen to contain horror themes running through them.
 And more specifically, the songs included on the album feel as if they could have been part of the same mindset that helped to create such Grindhouse movie classics such as Quinton Taratino’s “Death Proof” or Robert Rodriguez’s “Planet Terror”.